-To learn and grow – some 20-somethings wind up in a job because it was available, not because it's a good fit.
-Now they're bored and way under-stimulated.
-If they don't have the necessary challenge and a sense that they're learning new things, they may take a hike.
+To learn and grow – some 20-somethings wind up in a job because it was available, not because it’s a good fit.
+Now they’re bored and way under-stimulated.
+They may take a hike if they don’t have the necessary challenge and a sense that they’re learning new things.

-Lack of flexibility – school, family and child care responsibilities can add up fast.
-A job with no give often sends the millennial looking for more elastic.
+Lack of flexibility – school, family, and childcare responsibilities can add up fast.
+A job with no give often sends the millennial looking for more elasticity.

-The manager – millennials really care about their relationships with their managers.
-They appreciate mentoring and chafe when they don't get it.
-Managers who don't let them spread their wings, who are dishonest, don't listen or appreciate the millennial are likely to be looking at an “I quit” missive.
+The manager – millennials care about their relationships with their managers.
+They appreciate mentoring and chafe when they don’t get it.
+Managers who don’t let them spread their wings, who are dishonest, don’t listen, or appreciate the millennial are likely to be looking at an “I quit” missive.

-Lack of opportunity – when there's no chance of moving up the ladder, many millennials start looking around.
-They may also look if the kind of opportunities available don't fit with what they want out of their jobs.
-Many millennials want to grow with the organization, not do the same job for years on end.
+Lack of opportunity – when there’s no chance of moving up the ladder, many millennials start looking around.
+They may also look if the available opportunities don’t fit with what they want from their jobs.
+Many millennials want to grow with the organization, not do the same job for years.

 Money – money is always an issue.
-For the millennial who is struggling to pay for school or who has kids, money can loom even larger.
-Sometimes it's easier to negotiate a pay raise in a new job than in the one you already have.
+For the millennial struggling to pay for school or have kids, money can become even more significant.
+Sometimes it’s easier to negotiate a pay raise in a new job than in the one you already have.

 When Millennials Stay

 For example, they already have low levels of trust in organizations.
-If an organization steps over an ethical line or there are serious problems like sexual harassment, a millennial who can't leave the job may become seriously stressed.
-Job stress can lead to a variety of mental and physical problems that may even require professional help.
+If an organization steps over an ethical line or there are serious problems like sexual harassment, a millennial who can’t leave the job may become seriously stressed.
+Job stress can lead to various mental and physical problems that may require professional help.

 Stay or Go?

-If you're an employer looking to hang on to your millennials, take a good hard look at the list above.
-Although millennials are the generation most likely to job-hop, they will be more likely to stay if you can give them most of what they're looking for.
-The Deloitte survey also found many wanted leadership training.
+If you’re an employer looking to hang on to your millennials, take a good hard look at the list above.
+Although millennials are the most likely to job-hop, they will be more likely to stay if you give them most of what they’re looking for.
+The Deloitte survey also found much-wanted leadership training.

-If you're the millennial, it's probably worth thinking hard before leaping.
-For one thing, when things get shaky economically it's usually “last hired, first fired.”
-Job-hopping increases the risk that you will be on the bottom of the totem pole.
-For another, there's something to be said for making lemonade out of lemons.
+If you’re a millennial, it’s probably worth thinking hard before leaping.
+When things get shaky economically, it’s usually “last hired, first fired.”
+Job-hopping increases the risk of being on the bottom of the totem pole.
+For another, there’s something to be said for making lemonade out of lemons.
 You may learn a lot by sticking it out for a few years.

-Just because you're a millennial, that doesn't mean you will automatically be a job-hopper.
-And no one would ever suggest that you stay in a job with really serious problems.
-If you do decide to go, do it with grace and be polite about it.
-Don't burn any bridges unless you absolutely have to.
+Just because you’re a millennial doesn’t mean you will automatically be a job-hopper.
+And no one would suggest you stay in a job with serious problems.
+If you decide to go, do it with grace and be polite.
+Don’t burn any bridges unless you have to.
 You never know what (and who) might be down the road to help or prevent you from getting the job of your dreams.